 - 12 slices toasted french bread

-- Placed the sliced onions and butter into a large cast iron skillet on your pellet grill that's been preheated to 275°.
+- Placed the sliced onions and olive oil into a large cast-iron skillet on your pellet grill that's been preheated to 275°.
 Caramelize, stirring occasionally, for 3-5 hours, or until the onions are golden brown and soft.
 If you want to speed this part up a bit, you can turn the grill up to 325° and it should only take an hour or two.

 - Place the cooked onions into a stock pot, and pour in the broths, wine, garlic, and thyme.
 Taste, and add salt and pepper according to your preferences.
 The amount will vary depending on what types of stocks and wines you used.